Pepper (band): Other projects

-In 2016, Pepper tried their hands as winemaking with their own wine collection based on their album titles and cover artwork.
+In 2016, Pepper tried their hands at winemaking with their own wine collection based on their album titles and cover artwork.
 The first bottle they released was, "Kona Town Original Blend", which sold quickly.

 In 2017, Pepper partnered up with award-winning winemaker Thomas Booth, a.k.a.
 "The Wine Boss" of Paso Robles, California.
 Their second bottle, "Blend 2" won Gold at the San Francisco Chronicle Competition in 2019.
 They also have a 2017 "Skullconut Malbec", and a 2015 Cabernet called, "In With The Cab", which is a play off their album, In With The Old.
 For two years in a row, they've won Gold, Silver and Bronze for all of their wines.

 Kaleo Wassman explains, "We didn't want to just license our name to the wine, we wanted to be active in the creation of it.
 And so it's really incredible for us to get these awards and accolades because we are being able to co-create this wine with Thomas."
 They look to add to their success with the release of "No Shame Chardonnay" with artwork based on their 2006 album, No Shame.